-Café at 145, a mini-restaurant operated by WCCC hospitality students and faculty, is also available to students.
+Café at 145, a mini-restaurant operated by the college's hospitality students and faculty, is also available to students.
 Café at 145 serves lunch and/or dinner in the Commissioners Hall dining room on designated weekdays during the fall and spring semesters.
 Seating is limited and reservations are required.